 If you are not a current student, you can explore other certificate options below:

 To obtain the Certificate, students must complete the three Core requirements and a minimum of 27 credits of Analytics electives.

-Please note that the below requirements pertain to all graduate students at MIT pursuing the Business Analytics Certificate EXCEPT for EMBA and Sloan Fellows students.
-If you are an EMBA or Sloan Fellow, please consult with your academic advisor for Certificate requirements.
+Please note that the below requirements pertain to all graduate students at MIT pursuing the Business Analytics Certificate EXCEPT for EMBA students.
+If you are an EMBA student, please consult with your academic advisor for Certificate requirements.